bakame-php/aide/src/Error/README.md

 $touch = new Cloak(
     touch(...),
     Cloak::THROW,
-    ErrorLevel::new(E_ALL)->ignore(E_NOTICE, E_STRICT, E_DEPRECATED)
+    ErrorLevel::fromExclusion(E_NOTICE, E_STRICT, E_DEPRECATED)
 );
 ```

 The class contains five (5) methods to ease working with error reporting level:

-`ErrorLevel::new` allow instantiating the class with any value you want.
+`ErrorLevel::fromValue` allow instantiating the class with any value you want.
 Alternatively, you can
 instantiate the class to match your current environment settings using `ErrorLevel::fromEnvironment`.

-To ignore or include error reporting level just use the `include` or `exclude` nethods which returns a
-new object on each different value given.
+`ErrorLevel::fromInclusion` instantiate the error level by adding all the submitted values via a
+bitwise `OR` operation starting at `0` meaning that no Error reporting level exists if none is added.
+Conversely `ErrorLevel::fromExclusion` does the opposite, each value given will be remove from the
+maximum value `E_ALL`.

 Last but not least you can tell which error reporting is being configured using the `contains` method.